Academic: Overview & Core SubjectsTop tips for Prep School parents for English and maths

 At Oakwood, success means that a child can speak with confidence in a variety of situations, enjoy reading independently, whilst discovering which genre of novel excites them, and fostering an environment which celebrates the freedom to write independently.

-From Year 3, children are taught science by separate specialist teachers in the school's science laboratory.
+From Year 3, children are taught science by specialist teachers in the school's science laboratory.
 The science team are very enthusiastic about making their subject as practical as possible, engaging our pupils in a variety of ways, both in the classroom and at home.
 We use a variety of text books, science equipment, the school grounds, DVDs, the internet, LearnPads and each other to find out about the world around us.
 The curriculum is varied and incorporates all areas of science, biology, chemistry and physics.
 Throughout their science education, our pupils have the opportunity to work on their own, within groups or pairs and as a whole class.
 They plan and conduct scientific investigations and carry out a range of practical activities, which will enhance their theoretical knowledge and understanding of science.
 Every pupil is encouraged to perform to the best of their ability and most importantly enjoy their studies.
-Pupils in Years 3 and 4 have three 55 minute sessions of science a week and Years 5 and Year 6 have two 55 minute sessions a week.
+Each pupil has two double lessons of science per week (two 70 minute sessions).
 From Year 4 the children have science prep each week, which comprises a variety of activities, both practical and written.

 Modern Foreign Languages